cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 	ListenDeliverTx(ctx types.Context, req abci.RequestDeliverTx, res abci.ResponseDeliverTx) error
 	// HaltAppOnDeliveryError whether or not to halt the application when delivery of massages fails
 	// in ListenBeginBlock, ListenEndBlock, ListenDeliverTx.
 Setting this to `false` will give fire-and-forget semantics.
+	// When `true`, the app will gracefully halt and stop the running node.
+Uncommitted blocks will
+	// be replayed to all listeners when the node restarts and all successful listeners that received data
+	// prior to the halt will receive duplicate data.
 	HaltAppOnDeliveryError() bool
 }